Zombieschannel/winsfmlandroid/README.md

 ![Img](/images/img7.png)

-Now inside the "libs" folder add the following: if you plan to compile for ARM then add a folder called "arm", if you plan to compile for ARM64 then add a folder called "arm64-v8a".
+Now inside the "libs" folder add the following: if you plan to compile for ARM then add a folder called "armeabi-v7a", if you plan to compile for ARM64 then add a folder called "arm64-v8a".
 I will add both folders.

 ![Img](/images/img8.png)